 AP Capital MIC

 AP Capital is a private capital firm and requires all Canadian investors to invest through an approved Investment Dealer or Exempt Market Dealer (EMD).
 Representatives from these firms assist by discussing the suitability of AP Capital for each investor’s overall portfolio and then provide the Offering Memorandum and assist with completing the Subscription Agreement.

 AP Capital MIC accepts new investors monthly (12 share issuances per year).
 With Investment Dealer or EMD assistance, open investors complete the Subscription Agreement after reviewing the most recent Offering Memorandum.
 Registered funds (RRSP, TFSA, etc) are also accepted and require a few extra steps as funds must come via approved trustees.

 What is a MIC?

-A Mortgage Investment Corporation (MIC) is a special company created by virtue of the Canadian Income Tax Act which enables investors to invest in a pool of Canadian mortgages.
+A Mortgage Investment Corporation (MIC) is a company created by virtue of the Canadian Income Tax Act which enables investors to invest in a pool of Canadian mortgages.
 Investing in mortgages has long been an investment vehicle primarily available to sophisticated and affluent investors.
 AP Capital allows investors at all levels to share in the returns generated by mortgages on Canadian real estate.